Dan Sullivan (Anchorage mayor): Mayor of Anchorage

 In 2007, Sullivan announced his candidacy for mayor of Anchorage.
 He received the endorsement of then U.S. Senator Ted Stevens.
 Sullivan campaigned on a platform of reducing city spending and crime, and confronting what he termed "an energy crisis" as the result of dwindling natural gas reserves in Cook Inlet.

 Sullivan gained the plurality of votes in the April 7, 2009 general election, in which a record 15 candidates appeared on the ballot, but failed to reach 45 percent, triggering a May 5 runoff against Eric Croft, who had come in second with 19.61% of the vote.

 Sales taxes became the major issue in the runoff campaign between Sullivan and Croft, with Croft charging that Sullivan wanted to replace property taxes with a sales tax.
 Sullivan won the May 5 runoff election with 57.3% of the vote to Croft's 42.7%.

 Sullivan was sworn in as mayor on July 1, 2009, succeeding acting mayor Matt Claman.
 He announced that his administration will introduce a celebration called "All Americans Week."

-Since taking office, he has gained nationwide attention for vetoing Assembly legislation which would have included municipal protections against discrimination based on sexual orientation.
-Additionally, Mayor Sullivan passed an ordinance banning sitting on public sidewalks at certain times and vetoed an attempt by the assembly to repeal it.
+Mayor Sullivan gained nationwide attention for vetoing Assembly legislation which would have included municipal protections against discrimination based on sexual orientation.
+Additionally, he passed an ordinance that banned sitting on public sidewalks at certain times and vetoed an attempt by the assembly to repeal it.

 Sullivan was re-elected to a second three-year term in April 2012, defeating Assemblyman and former Anchorage Police Department spokesman Paul Honeman.
 Sullivan announced that Anchorage would submit a bid to host the 2026 Winter Olympic Games, and proposed the redevelopment of an industrial area near Downtown Anchorage known as Ship Creek.

 In 2013 he filed papers to run for the office of Lieutenant Governor of Alaska to succeed Mead Treadwell, who was running for the U.S. Senate seat of former Anchorage Mayor Mark Begich.
 Mayor Sullivan ran unopposed in the Republican primary for that party's Lieutenant Governor nomination, while Treadwell lost his Senate primary to the other Dan Sullivan seeking statewide office in the 2014 Alaskan elections.

 Sullivan is a third-generation Alaskan mayor.
 His paternal grandmother, Viola (née Murray) Sullivan, was mayor of Valdez in the 1930s.